-That was the somewhat optimistic basis for the investment, but I wasn’t completely optimistic and did know about some of the major headwinds the company was likely face in the years ahead.
+That was the somewhat optimistic basis for the investment, but I wasn’t completely optimistic and did know about some of the major headwinds the company was likely to face in the years ahead.

-These were primarily the financial sector’s reduced appetite for speculative trading and impending tighter regulations on the all-important OTC (over the counter) financial markets (in my opinion both welcome side effects of the financial crisis).
+These were primarily the financial sector’s reduced appetite for speculative trading and impending tighter regulations on the all-important OTC (over-the-counter) financial markets (in my opinion both welcome side effects of the financial crisis).
 So it wasn’t all sunshine and rainbows, but the outlook was rosy enough for me to invest.

 The table below compares the 2011 versions of Tullett Prebon and the FTSE 100 using my current metrics (which you can calculate yourself for any suitable company using these investment spreadsheets).
 Even though I didn’t use these metrics at the time, the company still comes out looking attractive relative to the market.

 Holding: Known headwinds prove to be stronger than I had expected

 The investment in Tullett Prebon did not exactly get off to a flying start.
 Within a few short months, the share price had fallen by more than 25% and the Chief Operating Officer had resigned.
 However, more important than share price movements or musical chairs in the boardroom were the company’s unfolding results, which were consistently negative.

 This initial period of weak results is entirely normal in the world of value investing; after all, companies usually only become attractively valued when they are facing obvious problems of one sort or another.
 Generally, a best-case scenario is that both the problems and the depressed share price are short-lived.